 Telephones

-New York World's Fair AT&T telephone exhibit, 1939
+New York World's Fair AT&T telephone building, 1939

-The 45 million visitors to the fair could enter a drawing to make a free long-distance telephone call.
+The 45 million visitors to the New York World's fair could enter a drawing to make a free long-distance telephone call.
 These took place at the American Telephone & Telegraph Building (AT&T) in the fair’s “Communication Zone.”
-(Accession 2012.230)
+See a picture of the AT&T Telephone Call Application Desk at the Fair

 Telstar Satellite commemorative album, 1962